 Drilling Engineer Degree Program Overviews

-After other scientists and engineers have located a good place to drill a well, the drilling engineer helps to design and construct the well in order to obtain the oil or gas.
 Individuals wishing to work in drilling engineering typically need a bachelor's degree.
 Though degree programs specific to drilling engineering are not available, a bachelor's degree program in petroleum engineering provides classes and training in this area.
 A high school diploma and specific prerequisite coursework might be required of applicants.

 Undergraduate degree programs in petroleum engineering include a combination of science, math and engineering courses.
-Students learn the skills needed to find and design systems to extract minerals, oil and gas from beneath the earth's surface.
+Students gain the skills needed to find and design systems to extract minerals, oil and gas from beneath the earth's surface.
 This bachelor's degree program trains budding drilling engineers in the basics of designing, drilling and operating well systems.
 The education they obtain might also prepare program graduates to become certified by passing a qualifying examination.

 Applicants to an undergraduate engineering program must have a high school diploma or equivalent.
 Some schools may also require applicants to have completed extra math or science courses in high school.
 Prospective students may also be required to hold a minimum GPA of 2.5 or 3.0 in college prep courses and meet minimum SAT or ACT math scores.